mrkiura/nginx_terraform_app/README.md

 The terraform.tfvars file has the following variables:

 1. environment.
 The environment.
-Like "staging"
+Like "staging".
 2. key_name.
 The SSH key name.
 3. region: The AWS region to deploy the network.
 4. max_az_count: The number of availability_zones allowed.
 Defaults to 2.
 5. instance_type.
 The [instance type](https://aws.amazon.com/ec2/instance-types/) of the AWS instance.
-Defaults to "t2.micro"
+Defaults to "t2.micro".
 6. aws_access_key.
 7. aws_secret_key.